psharp1289/psharp1289.github.io/bayesian_stats.md

 The mathematical details aren't of much interest, but what is is that the beta *distribution* is different from the beta function.
 The latter, defined as $$B(a,b)$$ ensures that the probability density function $$B(\theta / a,b)$$ integrates to 1 (see point above on probability denisities).

-For more info on using beta distirbution to compute a posterior over likely $$\theta$$ values, see here: https://github.com/aloctavodia/Doing_bayesian_data_analysis/blob/master/05_BernBeta.py

 Let's run the following code to see what happens when we input the $$\theta=[0.9,0.7,0.5,0.3,0.1]$$ into a beta density functions with parameters $$a=4\,,\,b=4$$

 ```python
 from scipy.stats import beta